-Based on the number of shares of common stock outstanding as of [•], 2016, upon the completion of this offering we will have [•] shares of common stock outstanding, assuming (1) no exercise of the warrants offered hereby, (2) no exercise of the underwriters' option to purchase additional securities, (3) no conversion of the Series F Preferred Stock offered hereby, (4) no conversion of the Rennova Series B Preferred Stock, Rennova Series C Preferred Stock and Rennova Series E Preferred Stock and (5) no exercise of outstanding options or warrants.
+Based on the number of shares of common stock outstanding as of July 13, 2016, upon the completion of this offering we will have 34,001,331 shares of common stock outstanding, assuming (1) no exercise of the warrants offered hereby, (2) no exercise of the underwriters' option to purchase additional securities, (3) no conversion of the Rennova Series B Preferred Stock, Rennova Series G Preferred Stock and Rennova Series E Preferred Stock and (4) no exercise of outstanding options or warrants.
 Of those shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, may only be sold in compliance with the limitations described below.